-In 2020/21, FII received an additional \$3.0 million for the Mass Timber Demonstration Program (MTDP) as part of the Stronger BC investments, raising FII's funding from B.C. government for the year.
-To further support the MTDP, FII utilized underspent budget resulting from the COVID-19 pandemic to fund additional MTDP projects.
-Total research and demonstration project funding amounted to \$4.2 million with FII contributing \$1.2 million on top of the base \$3.0 million program budget.
+In 2021/22, FII received an additional \$2.0 million for the Mass Timber Demonstration Program (MTDP) as part of the Stronger BC investments, raising FII's funding from the B.C. government for the year.

-Across the year, FII continued to leverage substantial funds from the Government of Canada.
-Natural Resources Canada (NRCan) provided \$1,342,000 to support FII India, \$498,000 for the Vietnam initiative, and another \$578,000 to support other market development initiatives.
+Throughout the year, FII continued to leverage substantial funds from the Government of Canada.
+NRCan provided \$1.16 million to support FII India, \$0.46 million for the Vietnam initiative, and another \$0.32 million to support other market development initiatives.

 During the year, FII managed the risks associated with funding and monitoring activities developed and delivered by third parties, and with initiatives delivered by FII in foreign and domestic markets.
-FII ended the year with a surplus of \$1,046,000, resulting mainly from the COVID-19 pandemic inhibiting some programs from fully completing all the projects that were anticipated.
+FII ended the year with a surplus of \$0.74 million, resulting mainly from the COVID-19 pandemic inhibiting some programs from fully completing all the projects that were anticipated.